5.0 Google Reviews

 Lanais, Pool Cages, and Large Spans

 The reason outdoor shades are custom work in Florida is that the openings are big and rarely standard.
 A lanai can run twenty feet wide; a pool cage has its own framing and geometry; a screen enclosure needs shades mounted without compromising the structure.
+The same care goes into our commercial window treatments for restaurants and offices with oversized openings.
 We size the shade and track to the actual span, choose motorization when an opening is too large or too frequently used for a manual shade, and anchor everything to the right part of the enclosure.
 The result is a shade that fits the opening cleanly and operates smoothly, not a stock unit forced onto a span it was never meant for.

 Comfort, Energy, and the Long Florida Season